 STEP 2.
 Using Close Income Statement option to generate year-end closing entries

-This batch job processes all general accounts of the income statement type and created entries that cancel out their respective balances.
-Each entry is the sum of all general ledger entries on the account in the fiscal year.
-These entries are placed in a journal in which you need to specify a balancing account and retained earnings account in the balance sheet before posting.
-When you post the journal, an entry is posted to each income statement account so that its balance becomes zero and at the same time the year’s result is transferred to the balance sheet.
+This batch job sums up all “Income Statement” accounts and creates a journal which will return each Income Statement account to zero as at the end of the fiscal year.
+These entries are populated into a journal batch which you specify as well as the retained earnings account to post the net result too.
+When you post the journal, an entry is posted to each income statement account so that its balance becomes zero (as at the special “C” date) and the year’s net profit/loss is transferred to the balance sheet.

 Using search enter ‘close income statement’ and select the related link.
 Fill in the Options box prompts, complete each option as required, and click OK.
-The process to close the income will proceed.
+The journal will be created.

 closing income statements for year end in Business Central